Luuka District

 Luuka District is a district in Eastern Uganda.

 Location

 Luuka District is bordered by Buyende District in the north, Kaliro District to the northeast, Iganga District to the southeast, Mayuge District to the south, Jinja District to the southwest and Kamuli District to the northwest.
-Luuka, where the district headquarters are located is approximately 33 km, by road, northwest of Iganga, the nearest large town.
+Luuka, where the district headquarters are located, is approximately 33 km, by road, northwest of Iganga, the nearest large town.
 The coordinates of the district are:00 42N, 33 18E.

 Overview

-Luuka District was created by Act of Parliament and became functional on 1 July 2010.
+Luuka District was created by an Act of Parliament and became functional on 1 July 2010.